 Dear Brothers and Sisters in Christ,

-In conclusion, let us continue to pray for healing graces for all victims of abuse in our church, for atonement by all of us collectively for these egregious sins—for “what we have done, and what we have failed to do”—and for light to guide us forward as a church, the body of Christ in our world.
+Let us continue to pray for healing graces for all victims of abuse in our church, for atonement by all of us collectively for what we have done, and what we have failed to do, and for God’s grace to guide us forward as a church, the body of Christ in our world.

 Sincerely in Christ,

 V. Rev. Brian G. Paulson, SJ

 • Pope Francis: Letter to the People of God (August 20, 2018)

 • Statement of Provincial Brian Paulson, SJ, on Pennsylvania Grand Jury Findings and Crisis in Episcopal Leadership (August 21, 2018)

 • Superior General Fr.
 Arturo Sosa, SJ, on Sharing the Suffering of Abuse Victims, Fostering Culture of Protection (August 24, 2018)

 • USA Midwest Province of the Society of Jesus to Release Names of Jesuits with Established Allegations of Sexual Abuse of Minors (November 17, 2018)